upulcooray/upul-test/content/about/main/index.md

 ## Configure page content in wide column
 title: "Featured" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
-number_categories: 3 # set to zero to exclude
+number_categories: 2 # set to zero to exclude
-show_intro: true
+show_intro: false
 intro: |
   A little bit of the latest projects I've been involved with.
 If you find something interesting and want to chat and/or collaborate, [drop me a line](/contact)!

-show_outro: true
+show_outro: false
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/deisygysi)!
 ---